Veupix/godot-gpt.gdscript/README.md

 #### Why?:

-Just so as not to waste time creating standard parts and structure from the beginning (like a Opening, Main menu, Game menu, Ending, etc.).
+Just so as not to waste time creating standard parts and structure from the beginning (like an Opening, Main menu, Game menu, Ending, etc.).

 #### Template separated to:
 * [Global](0_Global) _(scripts for AutoLoading, shared controls, assets (fonts, textures, audio/video), etc.)_